Thursdays-Child/PlantLight/README.md

 * datasheet of used components;
 * electrical drawings;

-Some pictures can be found at TODO
+Some pictures can be found at https://goo.gl/photos/P42G4u1Tg8iYygQf6